VISITORS'

 followed by archtop "Jazz" guitars ("Schlaggitarren") in

-the early 1930's.
-This continued up to WWII breaking out, and hence the
+at this time.
+The production of these guitars continued up to WWII breaking out, and hence the

 basis